gplms/.github/profile/README.md

 ### Join us

 We welcome contributors of all skill levels.
-Whether you're a developer, designer, librarian, or simply passionate about open-source software, your input is valued and appreciated.
+Whether you're a developer, designer, or simply passionate about open-source software, your input is valued and appreciated.

 ### Contact